nh0znoisung/Sokoban/README.md

 # Sokoban game
 **Assignment 1 - Introduction to Artificial Intelligence**
-This project is aimed to create a `Sokoban` game that we can play manually or using *searching algorithm*, one about `blind search` and one about `heuristic` algorithm, we choose `Breadth First Search` and `A star`.
-In many library for visualization in Python, our team choose `Pygame` to make the UI of this game.
-In this project we will play and solve the Sokoban game in 80 maps including 40 testcases in `Micro Cosmos` and 40 testcases in `Mini Cosmos` in this [link](https://ksokoban.online/).
+This project is aimed to create a `Sokoban` game that we can play manually or automatically using *searching algorithm*.
+We use two searching algorithms here, the first is 'BFS' for blind search and 'A*' for heuristic search.
+Our team selects `Pygame` to create the UI of this game.
+In this project, we are going to play and solve the Sokoban game in 80 maps including 40 testcases in `Micro Cosmos` and 40 testcases in `Mini Cosmos` (source: [link](https://ksokoban.online/)).
 All problems and tasks we can see in `assignment1.pdf` file (Vietnamese language).

 ## Introduction of Sokoban
-Sokoban is a puzzle video game genre in which the player pushes crates or boxes around in a warehouse, trying to get them to storage locations.The game is played on a board of squares, where each square is a floor or a wall.
-Some floor squares contain boxes, and some floor squares are marked as storage locations.
+Sokoban is a puzzle video game genre in which the player pushes crates or boxes around in a warehouse, trying to get them to some goal locations.The game is played on a board of squares, where each square is a floor or a wall.
+Some floor squares contain boxes, and some floor squares are marked as goal locations.

 The player is confined to the board and may move horizontally or vertically onto empty squares (never through walls or boxes).
-The player can move a box by walking up to it and push it to the square beyond.
+The player can move a box by walking up to it and push it to the square in front.
 Boxes cannot be pulled, and they cannot be pushed to squares with walls or other boxes.
 The number of boxes equals the number of storage locations.
 The puzzle is solved when all boxes are placed at storage locations.
 **Refs:** https://en.wikipedia.org/wiki/Sokoban
 ![](Images/sokoban.png)